cfshi/coronavirus/methodology.md

 # Focus group:
 - Why do we need this?
 To elaborate how people think and react to this virus.
+  - There are also concerns that media dissemination and consumption can be overwhelmed and dissensitize.

-* Where:  Taiwan, Toronto, (ideally also Singapore, HK, Korea, US, Italy and other IMIC (low to middle income countries).
+- Where:  Taiwan, Toronto, (ideally also Singapore, HK, Korea, US, Italy and other IMIC (low to middle income countries).

 # Content Analysis/frame/thematic...of news media  WHICH ONE?
 * Need to develop coding book for coding